John F. Schermerhorn

-John Freeman Schermerhorn (September 24, 1786 – March 16, 1851) was an American minister and Indian Commissioner during the presidency of Andrew Jackson, a friend of his.
+John Freeman Schermerhorn (September 24, 1786 – March 16, 1851) was an American minister and commissioner for Indian Affairs during the presidency of Andrew Jackson, a friend of his.

 Early life

 John Freeman Schermerhorn was born on September 24, 1786, in Schenectady, New York.
 He was the son of Barnard Freeman Schermerhorn and Ariaantje Van der Bogart.
-In 1809, he graduated from Union College with the degree of A.B.
+In 1809, he graduated from Union College with a Bachelor of Arts degree.

 Career

 Immediately after graduation he was sent out by the Society for the Propagation of the Gospel.
 His report to the Trustees of the Missionary Society of Connecticut was published in pamphlet form in Hartford in 1814, and was entitled: "A Correct View of that Part of the United States which lies West of the Allegheny Mountains, with regard to Religion & Morals"; by John F. Schermerhorn and Samuel J. Mills.

 He entered the ministry of the Congregational Church, which he left in 1813 for the Dutch Reformed Church.
 He first settled at Middleburgh, Schoharie County, New York, where he was pastor of the Reformed Church there from 1816 to 1827.
 In 1816, he was Chaplain of the 9th Regiment New York Infantry.

 In 1817, he visited upper Canada with Reverend Jacob Van Vechten and worked three months among the Dutch Churches there.
 In 1819, he was constituted a Life Member of the American Bible Society, by subscriptions raised by his congregation in Middleburgh.
-He preached his first Protestant sermon in New Orleans, where he went with a letter of introduction to Pére Antoine, a well loved priest of that city.
+He preached his first Protestant sermon in New Orleans, where he went with a letter of introduction to Père Antoine, a priest of that city.
 He made most of the trip to New Orleans on horseback.
 As well as being a personal friend of President Andrew Jackson, he visited him on more than one occasion at "The Hermitage," Jackson's home, a few miles outside the city of Nashville, Tennessee.

 In 1828, he was appointed Secretary of Domestic Missions by the Northern Board of the Missionary Society of the Reformed Church, which resulted in the organizations of Reformed Churches in Utica, Ithaca and Geneva, among others.
 Serious difficulties embarrassed his administration and though they were eventually amicably adjusted, he resigned the office in 1832.
 He never afterwards held a pastoral charge, but was frequently a leading member of the ecclesiastical assemblies, and continued to interest himself in the benevolent movements of the Church.